NguyenKhoa311/insta-followers-following-scrape/README.md

 ```

 ## ⚡ Limitations
 - Requires manual login
 - Depends on Instagram's web interface
+- Fetching the followers list may take time due to the possibility of duplicate usernames in the response.
 - Network request patterns may change if Instagram updates their API

 ## 🤝 Contributing